 Both of these ATBs share the same basic design, a series of helical gears meshed together allow each wheel to turn independently.
 Torque is biased by the angle of the gears meshing with each other providing friction.
 The level of torque biasing is dependant on the number on gears meshing, and the helix angle, the tighter the angle the more aggressive the torque biasing.
 As this relies on a level of internal friction any friction modifying oils (LS oils) will reduce the effectiveness, and are not recommended.

 They do have some differences, Quaife differentials tend to cost less than the equivalent Wavetrac, however this isn’t indicative of quality.
 Both are manufactured to an exceptional standard using high grade steel and rigorous quality control.
-Quaife do quote a torque bias ratio for all of their differentials, the ratio varies on application as some require a more aggressive bias.
-Wavetrac give all their differentials a bias ratio of 2.5 : 1, which is quite mild.
-This mild bias ratio is coupled with an internal ‘wave’ device that stops one wheel from spinning.
+Quaife do not quote a torque bias ratio for all of their differentials, the ratio varies on application as some require a more aggressive bias.
+Wavetrac also do not quote a torque bias ratio.
+They differ by having a function that increases load across the differential when needed.
 When a wheel starts spinning this ‘wave’ device engages, slows the wheel, and then disengages when it reaches a speed close to the other wheel so normal torque biasing can occur.
 This gives Wavetrac the ability to provide drive when one wheel has lifted, or on higher powered vehicles where wheel spin still occurs in spite of the torque biasing.

 We would recommend Quaife ATBs for those looking for a traction upgrade for road cars, and for race cars, where both wheels are firmly planted and you don’t need the locking capability.
 For vehicles looking for maximum strength they are excellent, with the design tested to withstand 13,000 FtLb of torque.